bradenplanck2-ui/neon-bastion/README.md

     // Canvas rendering
     draw();
 }
----
+### 📱 Development Story
+**Engineered on Mobile.**
-🚀 **Dev Story:** This entire game engine, including the physics, audio synthesis, and balancing, was developed and deployed 100% on a mobile device using AI-assisted iteration.
+This entire game engine—including the physics system, audio synthesis, and game balance—was developed, tested, and deployed 100% on a mobile device using AI-assisted iteration.